 To improve the performance of your applications, you can implement Virtual Machine Scale Sets.
 A scale set contains one or more VMs that host the same application.

 Additional VMs can be started manually or automatically based on resource usage.

 Azure Load Balancing

-Microsoft Azure provides multiple services for managing how network traffic is distributed and load balanced.
+Microsoft Azure provides multiple services to distribute and load balance network traffic.

 You can use these services individually or combine their methods, depending on your needs, to build the optimal solution.

 - Azure Front Door

 - LAB: Azure Load Balancing

 With Azure Web Apps you can deploy and scale modern websites and web apps in seconds.

 - Backup and Restore